Battle of Sainte-Foy: Forces

 Lévis commanded 6,910 soldiers, including 3,889 in eight regular battalions.
 Compagnies Franches de la Marine comprised two more battalions.
-The remainder of his army was made up of Canadien militia, plus a handful of native allies.
+The remainder of his army was made up of Canadien militia.
 Of this force, approximately 5,000 and only three cannons were present on the field of Sainte-Foy.

 The French general Chevalier de Lévis rallies his army prior to the battle.
 He commanded regulars of the Compagnies Franches de la Marine and units of the Canadien militia.

 Murray's 3,886-man force consisted of ten regular battalions, a converged light infantry battalion, and two companies of rangers.
 In order to cover the entire plateau, the battalions were each drawn up in two ranks with three-foot gaps between files, instead of the normal elbow-to-elbow formation.
 There were 40-yard intervals between battalions.
 The light infantry covered the right flank.
 In order, from right to left, were the 48th Foot, 15th Foot, 58th Foot, 2nd battalion of the 60th Foot, 43rd Foot, 47th Foot, 78th Foot, and 28th Foot.
 The rangers and some volunteers covered the left flank.
 In reserve behind the right flank stood the 35th Foot, while the 3rd battalion of the 60th formed the left flank reserve.
 The infantry were supported by 20 cannons and two howitzers.
 One sergeant recorded that the British army was "a poor pitiful handful of half starved scorbutic skeletons."